 You should also inform us of any changes in your personal circumstances so that we can make sure that any pensions are paid to the right people when you die.
 The changes you should make us aware of are as follows:

-- marriage
+- marriagedivorce

 - registration of a civil partnership

-- divorce

-- the dissolution of a civil partnership
+the dissolution of a civil partnership

-You will find the necessary contact details at the end of this guide.
+You will find the necessary contact details on page 7 of this guide.

 Is there anything else I should know?